joaomelo/textorama/README.md

 You can start authoring by accessing the [app](https://textorama.online/) and clicking **new** or **open** in the top bar.

+# Main Shortcuts

-By the way, all those top bar buttons are tied to keyboard shortcuts: "new" is "alt + n", "open" with "ctrl + o", and "search" through "ctrl + f".
+By the way, all those top bar buttons are tied to keyboard shortcuts: new is _alt + n_, open with _ctrl + o_, and search through _ctrl + f_.

-Depending on your browser support, you will see buttons "save" that goes by "ctrl + s" and "save as" with "ctrl + d".
-Other users will see "download" that also works with "ctrl + d".
+Depending on your browser support, you will see buttons save that go by _ctrl + s_ and save as with _ctrl + d_.
+Other users will see the download button, which also works with _ctrl + d_.

 # Local Files